mattrussi/gitlab-com-runbooks/docs/patroni/pg_minor_upgrade.md

 * Disable chef-client.

- - Execute the command: `chef-client-disable`
+ - Execute the command: `sudo chef-client-disable`

 Add the `no-failover` and `no-loadbalance` tags in Patroni ( in the config file patroni.yml).

+* Reload patroni: `sudo systemctl reload patroni`

 ### Pre checks:
 Wait until the traffic is drained.